Abd ol Maleki, Hamadan

-Abd ol Maleki (عبدالملكي) (Note: Also romanized as ‘Abd ol Malekī) is a village in Khezel-e Sharqi Rural District of Khezel District, Nahavand County, Hamadan province, Iran.
+Abd ol Maleki (عبدالملكي) (Note: Also romanized as ‘Abd ol Malekī) is a village in Khezel-e Sharqi Rural District of Khezel District in Nahavand County, Hamadan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,021 in 236 households.
 The following census in 2011 counted 643 people in 201 households.
-The 2016 census measured the population of the village as 1,025 people in 334 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,025 people in 334 households, the most populous in its rural district.